 Then there are the patients who break my heart.
-Mostly older adults (like "myself" is rapidly becoming!), they have enjoyed fine dental health for long periods of time in our practice and perhaps in other dental offices that preceeded their time here.
+Mostly older adults, they have enjoyed fine dental health for long periods of time in our practice and perhaps in other dental offices that preceeded their time here.
 Suddenly, they develop some acute illness.
 Perhaps they have a dry mouth due to medications and the aging process itself.
 They soothe their throat with lozenges or cough drops that contain massive amounts of sugar; they interrupt their normal oral hygiene because of time spent in hospital and rehab; they become temporarily addicted to things like ice cream, ginger ale and other sweets.
 In an astonishingly short time, they can wreck their dentition.
 You wouldn't believe how fast cavities like these can happen in people we know and have been preventing problems in for years:

 As I said, these situations break my heart.
 They are so preventable!
 I never want to have to perform major non-elective treatments that could have been prevented in the first place in patients I already know and take care of.
-The key to understanding this in yourself and your family is here by the way:
+The key to understanding decay prevention in yourself and your family is here by the way:

 And then there are the Noxnoys.

-You see, some years ago we went to a system where our hygienists, Annette and Maryanne, signal the need for Dr. Sukoneck or I to examine a patient by putting up a little scrap of paper on our doorway.
+You see, some years ago we went to a system where our hygienists, Melissa and Maryanne, signal the need for Dr. Conover or I to examine a patient by putting up a little scrap of paper on our doorway.
 This avoids verbal interruptions and ensures that we will go to that patient as soon as we can, since the paper scrap waves at us insouciantly, perhaps even mockingly, from our operatory door as the minutes pass.